 I had about $500 in cash, and I peeled off $300 and gave it to him.

 “Here, this may come in handy, Mr. Phan,” I said.
-“And please take anything you want from my room,” I suggested he might want to get out of central Saigon and find a safe place until the fighting and artillery barrage stopped.
+“And please take anything you want from my room.”
+I suggested that he might want to get out of central Saigon and find a safe place until the fighting and artillery barrage stopped.

 He smiled, bowed ever so slightly, and announced: “Thank you, but not to worry, I am V.C!”

-Many of us had suspected for some time that a lot of the “boys,” as Mr. Phan and his co-workers at the Continental were called, were probably Viet Cong or V.C. sympathizers.
-One reason many journalists stayed at the old hotel was that we had heard that the owner paid “war taxes” to the Viet Cong so it would not be targeted for attack.
+Many of us had suspected that a lot of the “boys,” as Mr. Phan and his co-workers at the Continental were called, were probably Viet Cong or V.C. sympathizers.
+Many journalists stayed at the old hotel because we had heard that the owner paid “war taxes” to the Viet Cong so it would not be targeted for attack.

 As we shook hands, he looked up at me and said: “Why do you not stay.
 Everything will be OK here.
 Much better if you stay here.”